Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Introduction

 In the past, work has been done to address the issue of uncertain transition probabilities in DTMCs.
 The majority of these works focus on uncertainty in models with small parameter spaces, considering only a limited set of properties ~\cite{winkler_complexity_2019,quatmann_parameter_2016,prophesy}.
 In the past few years, improvements have been made to these techniques making probabilistic model checking in the presence of uncertainty more feasible for large-scale systems with many uncertainties ~\cite{junges2019parameter,cubuktepe_synthesis_2018}.
 However, most existing work considers only non-adversarial uncertainty, and does not account for situations in which an adversary may gain control of certain system components in order to intentionally reduce utility of the system.
-Specifically, most analysis and evaluation has assumed uncertainties which preserve the structure of the original DTMC.
+Moreover, most analysis and evaluation has assumed uncertainties which preserve the structure of the original DTMC.
+We refer to models of attackers who exploit this kind of uncertainty as \emph{structure-preserving} threat models.
 Since the model probabilities are often generated by observation of the system, they do not account for unexplored malicious transitions.
+In our paper, we additionally consider this scenario, where an attacker is able to add transitions to the system (i.e., increase the probability of these transitions up from zero).
+We refer to these attackers as \emph{non structure-preserving}.
+Fig. \ref{fig:attack} shows examples of attacks under structure-preserving and non structure-preserving $\varepsilon,max$-bounded threat models on a 4-state DTMC.

-In this paper, we use existing frameworks for verification of stochastic systems to develop a formal definition for adversarial robustness in systems defined as DTMCs with respect to a wide variety of properties~\cite{storm,param,prophesy}.
-We were inspired by research in adversarial machine learning that defines adversarial examples as small perturbations of legitimate data samples generated by an adversary to evade a neural network \cite{biggio2013evasion,szegedy2013intriguing}.
-We define the equivalent notion of adversarial examples for DTMCs: an adversary generates bounded perturbations on an DTMC or MDP with the goal of decreasing the satisfaction probability of certain properties.
-We model the constraints on the perturbation matrix as adversarial perturbation sets, creating a flexible framework to define threat models.
-We specify a class of \emph{$\varepsilon,d$-bounded} threat models for further evaluation.
-Fig. \ref{fig:attack} shows examples of attacks on a 4-state DTMC.
+Providing a flexible formalism which can model a wide range of attackers has real world importance.
+For example, consider a protocol which implements collision avoidance using exponential backoff \cite{KNSW07,KNS02a,Fru11}.
+In Fig. \ref{fig:backoff}, we model the components of a protocol with multiple senders and receivers who communicate over a wireless channel such that senders cannot send messages simultaneously.
+In the event of a a collision (two senders send a message at the same time), neither message is sent, and both senders must make another attempt to send the message.
+In this model, senders use a probabilistic backoff mechanism to reduce the probability of collision.
+After receiving the sender's message, the receiver sends an acknowledgment and the sender moves to RCV\_ACK.